MingkaiMa/The-Exchange-Rate-Path-Problem/README.md

 I did something simple for sanity check:
 1) if the input is empty, continue
 2) If the input is invalid, which means the input is not the price update and the input is not exchange rate requests, output error and continue

+I have provided a test.txt for test use.